U.S. Department of Transportation

 Nonstudents or faculty may participate with students under the Partnership category.
 Other participants may include researchers, pavement designers, materials engineers, traffic forecasters, and other professional disciplines from highway and other agencies, and international organizations such as the International Road Federation, World Road Association-PIARC, and the World Bank.
 The student(s) must be the lead author(s) on the paper, the award prize is given only to the students(s).

+Paper submissions for all contest categories require that the principle author and investigator be a student or a team of students.
 The paper preparation guidelines are provided in Appendix A. Each paper must have a cover page including authors’ names, affiliations, and addresses.
-The cover page must also list the category under which the paper is being submitted.
-An example of the cover page format is shown in Appendix B. Each paper must have a cover page as described in Appendix B, and be submitted in Microsoft Word format only.
+The cover page must also list the category in which the paper is being submitted.
+An example of the cover page format is shown in Appendix B. Each paper must have a cover page as described in Appendix B, and be submitted in Microsoft Word® format only.
 Papers submitted in any other format will not be considered.

 The length of the paper, including the abstract and references, may not exceed 7,500 words.
 A paper that is only text should contain no more than 7,500 words.
 Each figure, photograph, or table accompanying the text counts as 250 words.
 For example, if two figures (500 words) and three tables (750 words) are submitted, the text may be no more than 6,250 words.
 The total number of words in the paper should be noted on the title page.